kikujiang/CommonUtilsForAndroid/README.md

 # CommonUtilsForAndroid
-this project used for collecting utils during the programming work some utils collected from the internet
+* This project used for collecting utils during the programming work.
+* Some utils collected from the internet.